8 Types of Field Service Management Technology You Need

 1. Connected field service management

-Seventy-nine percent of field service professionals say that it’s impossible to provide great customer service without full context.
+Seventy-nine percent of field service professionals say it’s impossible to provide great customer service without full context.

 73% of field service professionals say their field operations are connected to core service and support operations.